SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 |||||||||||||||||||

-ENCLOSE TABLE PEDESTAL (2015) - I've always been concerned about the strength of the fibreglass table pedestal when sailing in rough weather with someone walking (more like stumbling) in the cabin.
+ENCLOSED TABLE PEDESTAL (2015) - I've always been concerned about the strength of the fibreglass table pedestal when sailing in rough weather with someone walking (more like stumbling) through the cabin.
 It is so natural for a person to lean against the table bridge for support when the boat dives into a deep trough, there being no other hand holds inside the cabin.
 My fear is that body weight might crack or snap the pedestal if the motion is violent enough.
-NOT a good situation as the cabin sole is about a foot below the water line.
+NOT a good situation as the cabin sole is ~1 foot below the water line.
 Don't believe me?
 Remove the table and look down the pedestal.
 The Clarks would never have sold an SJ23 if the pedestal was transparent.
 It's probably a good idea to have something handy to plug the hole as the boat will sink in less than 5 minutes.
 Oh darn it all!
-If water occasionally slops out the top, its a good sign to reduce the heel or slow the boat down!
+If water occasionally slops out the top, its a good sign to reduce the heel or slow down!
 I'm not alone in this judgment as other people have emailed me with similar concerns.
 By the way, I have no intention of testing the strength of the pedestal to put my concerns to rest as I have a pretty good understanding of physics and my imagination has served me well over the years!
 "The hull liner is a one-piece component that is bonded into the hull using a bedding of chopped strand mat and a polyester resin thickened with Q-cell, microspheres made of fibreglass.
 Visualize a thick frosted cake.
 With the resin catalyzed and the "cake frosted", the interior pan is lowered over the table post, aligned with a fore/aft, port/starboard jig.
 A hose is then attached to a hole next to the table post and a vacuum applied.
 The hull liner is instantly pulled tight down to the hull and the vacuum maintained until the resin sets.
 You'll see remnants of the microsphere putty inside the settees and all points of hull/interior contact.
 Think frosting again.
 You will note a void beneath the head floor.
 Don't fill that with foam.
 It's fine.
 If you spill water in the v-berth by cleaning, you can dry it by sponge or towel.
 If you continue to see water down there, there is a leak somewhere, and the usual suspects need to be checked."
 So my solution is a 1" OD stainless steel support post, floor to ceiling, installed just forward of the table pedestal.
 Think of it as a grab post similar to one on a city bus.
 The ceiling height of an SJ23 is just low enough to make it hard on my back while cooking, working in the cabin or getting off a settee.
 With this post it is easy to manoeuvre around the cabin by swinging from it.
 This project is not too difficult as it requires mostly carpentry skills.
 With planning you can incorporate other creature comforts that are so appreciated on a small cruiser.
 Shown above is the finished post with electrical switches and LED lights added to the ceiling support.
 The red LEDs provide adequate night vision and the white LEDs are wonderful for general illumination.
 They are too far away for reading a book but provide enough light for all movement in the cabin.

 CONCLUSION - The